If you want to get more traffic and sales to your ecommerce website, then on-page SEO is a critical first step.

 Publishing videos offsite on networks like YouTube can be a great way to attract and educate potential customers about your products.

-Educational DIY videos, for example, can show people how to create something amazing incorporating your products.
+Educational DIY videos, for example, can show people how to create something amazing by incorporating your products.
 Once they get into the idea of working on that project, they’ll be more likely to buy your related products.

 Reviews are another way to boost customer confidence in your product, so if you have a good product, be sure to allow them.

 Bad reviews aren’t always a bad thing either.
-Think about it – if you have a higher priced item that has great reviews, and a lower priced item with so-so reviews, then people will be more likely to choose the higher priced item, resulting in bigger sales for your business.
+Think about it – if you have a higher priced item that has great reviews, and a lower priced item with so-so reviews, then people will be more likely to choose the higher priced item, resulting in greater sales for your business.

 Do people ask questions about your products?
 Of course they do.
 Having product-specific FAQ content on your product pages is a key to conversions.

-Why?
+If customers have questions that you don’t answer, they’ll go somewhere else to find those answers — and likely buy from the source that answers the questions.Why?
 If customers have questions that you don’t answer, they’ll go somewhere else to find those answers — and likely buy from the source that answers the questions.